 '''

-import logging

-from pathlib import Path

-LOGGER = logging.getLogger(name)

-def test(options: dict) -> bool:

-An internal routine to test the working of the plugin + its bidsmap options

-:param options: A dictionary with the plugin options, e.g. taken from the bidsmap[

-→ 'Options']

 :return:

-True if the test was successful
+The valid / supported dataformat of the sourcefile

+if file.is_file():

+LOGGER.debug(f'This is a demo-plugin is_sourcefile routine, assessing whether

+→"{file}" has a valid dataformat')

+return 'dataformat'

+return ''

+def get_attribute(dataformat: str, sourcefile: Path, attribute: str) -> str:

+This plugin function reads attributes from the supported sourcefile

+:param dataformat: The dataformat of the sourcefile, e.g. DICOM of PAR

+:param sourcefile: The sourcefile from which key-value data needs to be read

+:param attribute: The attribute key for which the value needs to be retrieved

+:return:

+The retrieved attribute value

+11 11 11

+if dataformat in ('DICOM', 'PAR'):

-LOGGER.debug(f'This is a demo-plugin test routine, validating its working with,
+LOGGER.debug(f'This is a demo-plugin get_attribute routine, reading the

-→options: {options}')
+→ {dataformat} "{attribute}" attribute value from "{sourcefile}"')

-return True
+return ''

 def bidsmapper_plugin(session: Path, bidsmap_new: dict, bidsmap_old: dict, template:...

-→dict, store: dict) -> None:
+⇒dict, store: dict) -> None:

-All the logic to map the Philips PAR/XML fields onto bids labels go into this...
+All the logic to map the Philips PAR/XML fields onto bids labels go into this.

 →plugin function.
 The function is

 expecte to update / append new runs to the bidsmap_new data structure.
-The,
+The

-⇒bidsmap options for this plugin can
+→bidsmap options for this plugin can

 be found in:

 bidsmap_new/old['Options']['plugins']['README']

-See e.g. dcm2bidsmap.py for an example implementation
+See also the dcm2bidsmap plugin for reference implementation

 :param session:

-The full-path name of the subject/session raw data source.
+The full-path name of the subject/session raw data source...

-→ folder
+→folder

 :param bidsmap_new: The study bidsmap that we are building

-:param bidsmap_old: Full BIDS heuristics data structure, with all options, BIDS
+:param bidsmap_old: Full BIDS heuristics data structure, with all options, BIDS.

-→labels and attributes, etc
+→ labels and attributes, etc

 :param template: The template bidsmap with the default heuristics

-:param store: The paths of the source- and target-folder
+The paths of the source- and target-folder

+:param store:

 :return:

-n n n

 LOGGER.debug(f'This is a bidsmapper demo-plugin working on: {session}')

-'''

-'''

 def bidscoiner_plugin(session: Path, bidsmap: dict, bidsfolder: Path, personals: dict,

+(continues on next page)

 → subprefix: str, sesprefix: str) -> None:

-The plugin to convert the runs in the source folder and save them in the bids,

-→folder.
-Each saved datafile should be

-accompanied with a json sidecar file.
-The bidsmap options for this plugin can be.

-⇔found in:

-bidsmap_new/old['Options']['plugins']['README']

-See e.g. dcm2niix2bids.py for an example implementation

-The full-path name of the subject/session raw data source.

-:param session:

-→folder

-:param bidsmap: The full mapping heuristics from the bidsmap YAML-file

-:param bidsfolder: The full-path name of the BIDS root-folder

-:param personals:

-The dictionary with the personal information

-:param subprefix:

-The prefix common for all source subject-folders

-:param sesprefix:

-The prefix common for all source session-folders

-:return:

-Nothing
+'''

+(continued from previous page) The plugin to convert the runs in the source folder and save them in the bids, →folder.
+Each saved datafile should be accompanied with a json sidecar file.
+The bidsmap options for this plugin can be →found in: bidsmap_new/old['Options']['plugins']['README'] See also the dcm2niix2bids plugin for reference implementation The full-path name of the subject/session raw data source :param session: \hookrightarrow folder :param bidsmap: The full mapping heuristics from the bidsmap YAML-file :param bidsfolder: The full-path name of the BIDS root-folder :param personals: The dictionary with the personal information :param subprefix: The prefix common for all source subject-folders :param sesprefix: The prefix common for all source session-folders :return: Nothing

 LOGGER.debug(f'This is a bidscoiner demo-plugin working on: {session} ->

-→ {bidsfolder}')

-'''